markaren/E-book_cpp/variables.md

 In C++, variables are essential components that allow you to store and manipulate data.
 They act like containers for holding different types of information, such as numbers, text, or even complex structures.
 Understanding variables is fundamental for writing effective and dynamic programs.
-C++ is a strongly, or statically, types language meaning all variables have a specific type.
+C++ is a strongly, or statically, typed language meaning all variables have a specific type.
 Once a variable has been declared, the type cannot be changed unlike e.g., Python.

-## Data Types:
+## Basic Data Types:

 Variables have data types that define the kind of value they can hold.
-Common data types include:
+C++ inherits a number of basic data types (known as primitives) from C, these include but are not limited to:

 |Type|Comment|
 |----|-------|